SoulFireMage/soulfiremage.github.io/content/posts/TulpaePersonae.md

 You may notice a common theme...

+*You may have landed expecting an explanation of what tulpas are, right?

+For 99.999% of everyone, the answer is adult imaginary friends whose role is to explore ideas, stories and exercise one's imagination.
+I don't go digging deeper than that despite the temptation.

+For the 0.001%, pick a number, pick a theory: spirit, psychological, something else.
+For me, I'm fine with the first explanation!
+*

 # Tulpas / Characters

 I didn't build my headmate's world terribly deeply as they came from various stories— incomplete ones—I wrote over years.